devLayerX/intercessor/readme.txt

 = Manual installation =

-1. Upload "test-plugin.php" to the "/wp-content/plugins/" directory.
+1. Upload "intercessor" to the "/wp-content/plugins/" directory.
-1. Activate the plugin through the "Plugins" menu in WordPress.
+2. Activate the plugin through the "Plugins" menu in WordPress.
-1. Place "do_action( 'plugin_name_hook' );" in your templates.

 == Frequently Asked Questions ==
 = A question that someone might have =